Romans

 Romans 1:1

-Paul introduces himself first as a servant but the actual meaning is that of bondslave which is a servant for life who only does the will of his master.
+Paul introduces himself first as a slave but the actual meaning is that of bondslave which is a servant for life who only does the will of his master.
 Then, he introduces himself as an apostle and it is interesting to note that Paul did not usually throw around fancy titles.
-There are many today that get caught up in a fancy name/title and lose sight of their calling but Paul always kept his focus on Jesus and God's will for his life.
+There are many today that get caught up in a fancy name/title and lose sight of their calling but Paul always kept his focus on Yeshua and God's will for his life.
 The final part of his introduction of himself is that he is "set apart" and this means anointed just as priests and other things were set apart for God's use in the Old Testament.
 This calling (anointing) was of God and not by his will or by any degree/proclamation of anyone else.
-Jesus simply showed up (in person) and told him that he was to be an apostle.
+Yeshua simply showed up (in person) and told him that he was to be an apostle.

 Romans 1:2